gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

   *  `.spec.maintenance.autoUpdate.kubernetesVersion: true`
   *  `.spec.maintenance.autoUpdate.machineImageVersion: true`

 * _Forceful updates_: <br>In the maintenance window, Gardener compares the current version given in the shoot cluster specification with the version list in the `CloudProfile`.
-If the version has an expiration date and if the date is before the start of the maintenance window, Gardener starts an update to the highest version available in the `CloudProfile`.
+If the version has an expiration date and if the date is before the start of the maintenance window, Gardener starts an update to the highest version available in the `CloudProfile` that is not classified as `preview` version.
 The highest version in `CloudProfile` can’t have an expiration date.
 For Kubernetes versions, Gardener only updates to higher patch levels or consecutive minor versions.

 If you don’t want to wait for the next maintenance window, you can annotate the `Shoot` specification with `shoot.gardener.cloud/operation: maintain`.
 Gardener then checks immediately if there’s an auto-update or a forceful update needed.